puppyruixzhu/tripletadversarialnetwork/README.md

 # tripletadversarialnetwork
-codes of paper “Semi-supervised center-based discriminative adversarial learning for cross-domain scene-level land-cover classification of aerial images”
+codes of paper “Semi-supervised center-based discriminative adversarial learning for cross-domain scene-level land-cover classification of aerial images” under ISPRS review now

 the url for xinyu datasets are [A0 IMAGE](E:/PRE/trainA.caffemodel)